seata/seata-go-server/README.md

 ### Seata UI
 Visit WEB UI `http://127.0.0.1:8084/ui/index.html`

-## About InfiniVision
+## History & Credit
-InfiniVision is a technology-driven enterprise service provider that leverages AI, cloud computing, blockchain, big data, and IoT edge computing technologies to help traditional enterprised benefit from cutting edge technologies.
-InfiniVision actively embraces open source culture, well-known face recognition solution [InsightFace](https://github.com/deepinsight/insightface), as well as distributed storage engine [Elasticell](https://github.com/deepfabric/elasticell) are all open source products of InfiniVision.
+Seata-Go-Server is contributed to the Seata open source community by [InfiniVision] (./proposed-contrib.md#InfiniVision).
+Prior to Seata's open source, InfiniVision was implementing a distributed transaction solution TaaS (Transaction as a Service).
+After Seata became open source, InfiniVision modified TaaS to be compatible with Seata and donated it to the Seata open source community.